packethost/packet-python/README.md

 ## Installation

-The packet python api library can be installed using pip:
+The Equinix Metal python api library can be installed using pip:

     pip install packet-python